Julie-Anne-Diaz/event-map-open-source/README.md

-# event-map-open-source
+# Loop open source interactive event map
-create and map events to share with people around you.
-Displays on a map.
+Create, map, and share events with your community—all in one place.